 …but there were literally thousands of people.

-You can frequently find food stalls leading up to temple and shrines.
+You can frequently find food stalls leading up to temples and shrines.

 Hubby got a chocolate banana on a stick.